joetgish79/git_demo/README.md

 # git_demo
-Demo for new Python students
+Baseline commands for new Python students.